 Your cat can pick up ear mites from almost anywhere, including from other cats.
 Getting in contact with another pet carrying them is the perfect opportunity for the troublemaking mites to change hosts and move onto your cat’s fur.
 From there, they crawl their way to the ears.
 They can also affect dogs, although less commonly than in cats.

 Ear mites can also live in the environment for a limited amount of time, during which they could transfer on to any cat that passes by.
 This is why outdoor cats are at higher risk of being affected by this particular parasite infection.

 How are ear mites diagnosed?

 The vet will examine your cat’s ear canal for any signs of mites using an otoscope.
-They will look for signs of inflammation, swelling and discharge.
-The vet will also be looking for other causes of the ear problem such as a foreign body like a grass seed.
+They will look for signs of inflammation, swelling, and discharge.
+The vet will also be looking for other causes of the ear problem, which could include a foreign body like a grass seed.